Numida Technologies provides entrepreneurs with powerful data profiles, improved lending terms, and critical financing to ignite business growth.

 With the essential small business community hindered by inaccessible financing, Uganda is missing valuable opportunities to create employment, stimulate the economy, and to ultimately increase standard-of-living for the entrepreneurs, their families, staff and wider communities.

-Through convertible note equity, we were able to provide essential early-round financial support with speed, simplicity and at low cost.
-This ensured Numida Technolgies could engage in essential product research and development to accelerate the potential impacts of the product.
+Through convertible note equity, EWB was able to provide essential early-round financial support with speed, simplicity and at low cost.
+This ensured Numida could engage in essential product research and development to accelerate the potential impacts of the product.

 Initial investment was bolstered throughout the founding-stage through the support of EWB fellows: with three Long-Term Fellows and one Junior Fellow embedded to provide talent in financial modelling, investor preparation, networking and strategy.

 With these support frameworks in place, Numida secured a grant to execute a pilot with over 1000 entrepreneurs in 2016.

 Numida leverages mobile technology to improve the financial management and financial literacy of Ugandan small business owners through their simple record-keeping app.
 As entrepreneurs use the app to keep track of their finances they unlock access to unsecured credit directly in the app.
 Numida users can access credit after only 7 days of app use, however the longer and more consistently they use Numida, the higher loan principals and better terms they are offered.
 This gamification motivates good financial management behaviour and combined with loans appropriately designed according to the businesses actual cash flows Numida can greatly reduce their risk and cost of lending.
 Loans are disbursed within 24 hours via mobile money offering a level of convenience unheard of in the SME lending sector.

 As of August 8, 2017

 - Disbursed 190 loans to 135 Ugandan small businesses

 - Won Seedstars Uganda pitch competition, and invited to pitch for $1M in Switzerland